 Summary:

-Most trust deeds and mortgage documents have an alienation clause, referred to as a due-on-sale clause, providing for an acceleration of the debt on the transfer of ownership.
+Most trust deeds and mortgage documents contain an alienation clause, also known as a due-on-sale clause, which provides for the acceleration of the debt upon transfer of ownership.
 This means that if the property is sold or transferred to a new owner, the lender has the right to demand immediate repayment of the loan.
 Many purchasers will refinance to avoid this, but others want the benefit of the low interest rate on the first lien.

 Most trust deeds and mortgages provide for a due-on-sale or alienation clause.
-The loan is considered assumable if the security document does not contain this clause.
-A new owner has the right to take over the loan because of the lack of the acceleration provision.
+The loan is considered assumable if the security document does not contain a clause to the contrary.
+A new owner has the right to take over the loan due to the absence of an acceleration provision.

 https://www.investopedia.com/terms/a/acceleration-clause.asp

-If the lender discovers the undisclosed transfer of ownership, they have a right to call the loan due and payable, putting the property owner in a precarious financial situation.
+If the lender discovers the undisclosed transfer of ownership, they have the right to call the loan due and payable, putting the property owner in a precarious financial situation.

-Given such transactions' complexities and potential legal implications, the proposed new property owner must seek professional counsel or a qualified lawyer.
+Given the complexities and potential legal implications of such transactions, the proposed new property owner should seek professional counsel or a qualified lawyer.
 This is not just a recommendation but a crucial step that can provide reassurance and ensure all legal aspects are handled correctly, instilling confidence in decision-making.

 Article:

-- Imagine this scenario: A borrower acquires a single-family property without a first lien formal bank loan assumption.
+- Imagine this scenario: A borrower acquires a single-family property without a formal bank loan assumption as the first lien.
 The title to the new property now belongs to the new owner.
-However, a first lien remains in the previous owner's name, with the original lender having a recorded security instrument against the property.
-This transaction, known as 'taking the title subject to' without lender approval, means the new owner has taken over the property ownership and its financial obligations without the lender's consent.
-This action carries significant risks, as we'll explore further, and it's crucial for all parties involved to be fully aware of these potential pitfalls, which could have severe financial and legal implications.
+However, a first lien remains in the previous owner’s name, with the original lender having a recorded security interest against the property.
+This transaction, known as ‘taking the title subject to’ without lender approval, means the new owner has assumed ownership of the property and its associated financial obligations without the lender’s consent.
+This action carries significant risks, as we’ll explore further, and it’s crucial for all parties involved to be fully aware of these potential pitfalls, which could have severe financial and legal implications.

 The procuring mortgage broker said.

-- My clients want to borrow some cash and will agree to place a second trust deed on their property.
-Five years ago, they purchased the property subject to a first lien an institutional lender made to the prior property owners.
-The recorded trust deed document reflects the prior owner as the borrowing party, not the current owner.
-They have benefited from significant equity build-up because the property has substantially increased in value.
+- My clients wish to borrow some money and are willing to place a second trust deed on their property.
+Five years ago, they purchased the property subject to a first lien that an institutional lender had made to the prior property owners.
+The recorded trust deed document lists the previous owner as the borrower, not the current owner.
+They have benefited from a significant equity buildup, as the property has substantially increased in value.

 The savvy lender responds.